akikoplays/cyberscope3/streamerizer/README.md

     ./streamer.py -c 1 -input ./animgif-cyberpunk -output ./avi-cyberpunk

 If the avi-cyberpunk folder doesn't exist, it will be created prior to the batch conversion process.

+## What did I learn from this project

+First thing, i wasn't able to get python gst to function. gst 1.0 bindings for python seem to be missing even after installing them on rpi via apt.

+Next, I learned how to control processes from python, and how to launch them in a separate thread, plus how to control them via http server, also in python.
+The idea of being able to control the streamer application via browser was really sweet.

+Next, i managed to understand the intricacies of launching scripts via systemd services.. those absolute paths which were absolutely necessary when providing input params, as well as how to understand why a service has failed.

+Then, I figured out the differences between rpi and say OSX gst pipelines.
+E.g. when repacking avi to jpeg stream, on rpi it was necessary to explicitly give the format of the jpeg during videoconvert: videoconvert ! video/x-raw,format=I420 ! jpegenc ... on OSX this wasn't the case.

+Biggest issue I had, that made me switch to omxplayer on rpi, was that omxmpeg4videodec was causing dubious pipeline lock up.
+The next element in the pipe was unable to conitnue, as if nothing was fed to it.